bitrix24/b24restdocs/api-reference/sonet-group/members/sonet-group-user-get.md

 ## Description

-The method returns an array of participants in a social network group by calling `CSocNetUserToGroup::GetList()`, while checking the current user's access rights to the group.
+The method returns an array of social network group members by calling `CSocNetUserToGroup::GetList()`, while checking the current user's access rights to the group.
 The method does not return inactive users (terminated employees).

-## Participant fields:
+## Member fields:

 - **USER_ID** - User ID.
 - **ROLE** - User role in the group: